A tribal lender is a financial institution that is based on tribal land and is owned and operated by the Native American community.

 Similar to casinos found on tribal land, tribal lenders operate under tribal sovereignty rather than state law.

 While they are required to follow all federal laws regarding consumer lending and finance, they are not beholden to specific state laws.
-Let’s take a closer look.
+Let’s take a closer look at tribal loans.

 Tribal lending is different than payday lending